Back to ArcKit

 Community Impact

 ArcKit has grown from a solo project into a community-driven toolkit.
-With 5 code contributors, 2 feature requesters, and 3 bug reporters, these 10 individuals have collectively shaped ArcKit through merged pull requests, feature ideas that influenced the roadmap, and bug reports that improved reliability.
-Their contributions span cross-platform compatibility, multi-AI support, business architecture improvements, documentation quality, and EU / French / Austrian regulatory compliance coverage.
+With 8 code contributors, 2 feature requesters, and 4 bug reporters, these 14 individuals have collectively shaped ArcKit through merged pull requests, feature ideas that influenced the roadmap, and bug reports that improved reliability.
+Their contributions span cross-platform compatibility, multi-AI support, business architecture improvements, documentation quality, plugin user-config wiring, secret-scanner accuracy, accessibility standards alignment, and EU / French / Austrian / Australian regulatory compliance coverage.

 Want to contribute?